mmu-webdesign/l4-IWD-web-block/rwd-06-quality-assurance.md

 ## Things to do before you submit

 - Validate your HTML and CSS
+- Use semantic HTML wisely.
+Add links to external websites, remove `<br>` tags that are used to create space (CSS is much better for that), and generally show how you’ve mastered the tags we learnt in Block 1
 - Check your site with multiple browsers and devices
 - Accessibility audit (see links above)
 - Usability: please get friends and family to test your page **on lots of devices!**
 - Design - test your design using the 5 second test for designs on colleagues, friends and family - [https://fivesecondtest.com/](https://fivesecondtest.com/) - see [https://www.nngroup.com/articles/testing-visual-design/](https://www.nngroup.com/articles/testing-visual-design/)
 - Are all of your images optimised for the web?
 - Colour contrast - have you made the right choices with your colours?
 - SEO - have you written good metadata and content with SEO in mind?
-See [Shaun Anderson's SEO tutorial for some good advice](https://www.hobo-web.co.uk/seo-tutorial/#page-title-element).
+See [Shaun Anderson's SEO tutorial for some good advice](https://www.hobo-web.co.uk/seo-tutorial/#page-title-element)
+- **Check the size of your final zip file**: if all your images are optimised, it’s unlikely your final zip file that you upload to moodle will be over 2MB.

 ## Adding that final polish to your website